Skip to main content

 • Make sure you’ll have enough adult helpers.
 You may need some parents and carers to help if you’re short on helpers.

-• On small pieces of paper, write out different gardening tasks and tools individually.
-You may need more than one copy for each tool, as they may be used in different tasks.
+• On separate pieces of paper, write out different gardening tasks and tools.
+You may need more than one copy of each tool, as they may be used in different tasks.
 We’ve included some suggestions on this page.
+You may wish to use pictures of the tools instead or alongside the words.

 • Set up a row of plant pots and put a task in each plant pot.